No one needs to know how easy this creamy, Pumpkin Baked Orzo recipe is. You can serve it on a busy weeknight or at the holiday table.

 - Preheat the oven to 350F.

 - Heat the oil in a Dutch oven on medium high.
-Sauté the onion, carrots, and garlic until the onions begin to soften.
+Sauté the onion, carrots, and garlic until the onions begin to soften, 5-7 minutes.
 Add the kale and cook a few more minutes to soften.

-- Bake for 30 minutes, top with the pumpkin seeds (if you’re using them), and serve.
+- Bake for 30 minutes, uncovered, then top with the pumpkin seeds (if you’re using them), and serve.